MileHacker Logo

 High Season October to December, Chinese New Year

-The weather during autumn is superb, offering comfortable temperatures and clear skies.
+The weather during autumn is superb, offering agreeable temperatures and clear skies.
 The city also has festive energy, especially leading up to Christmas and New Year.
 Chinese New Year, typically in January or February, brings elaborate decorations, parades, and fireworks.
-Expect higher prices for flights and accommodation at these times.
+Expect higher prices for flights and accommodation at these particular times.
 Major attractions feature larger crowds.
 Book everything well in advance.

 Shoulder Season March to May, September